MGMmohamed58/MGMmohamed58/README.md

 - 👋 Hi, I’m @MGMmohamed58
-- 👀 I’m interested in coding and games.
+- 👀 I’m interested in coding and game development.
-- 🌱 I’m currently learning making mobile game using android.
+- 🌱 I’m currently learning Python and game development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me YT channel https://m.youtube.com/channel/UC3A_DszeslqBn9hLEZJ1Ong and Instagram https://www.instagram.com/mohamed_kio589/  ...
+- 📫 How to reach me : YT channel : https://youtube.com/@mgmmohamed?si=2M2ltE8iCskM6Rls , Instgram : https://www.instagram.com/mgmmohamed5/

 <!---
 MGMmohamed58/MGMmohamed58 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.